Learning Mentor Support at St. Austin’s

 A Learning Mentor helps pupils make the most of school life, breaking down barriers to learning.
 For the child, a Learning Mentor is someone supportive to talk to beyond the classroom and home environment, to share successes or disappointments with and who can help with practical difficulties or worries.
 However, the Pastoral Team are also part of the larger Staff Team at St Austin’s.
 We are all here for the support and encouragement of your children.

-Mr. Laurie & Mr. Senior aim to provide non-judgmental support for all our young people and their families within school and particularly at vulnerable times.
+Mr. Laurie, Mr. Senior & Mrs Scott aim to provide non-judgmental support for all our young people and their families within school and particularly at vulnerable times.
 The support for your child may be within the class room; on the playground; in the Learning Mentor room; on an individual basis or as part of a small group.
 Most children come weekly but some come more or less frequently but, they all come for as many sessions as they need.

 Mr. Laurie is our Learning Mentor